 WHAT’S NEXT FOR CLIMATE ACTION

-The AR6 cycle will officially conclude in fall 2022, with a synthesis that draws from every report in the cycle and that we expect to reflect many of the conclusions drawn above.
-With an anticipated release approximately a month before the UN’s annual climate change conference, the synthesis report will play a major role at the meeting, known as COP27, where countries need to once again raise their climate ambition.
-With the Working Group III report defining clear, and rapidly approaching, deadlines for peaking and reducing emissions, the AR6 reports will be critical inputs as negotiators meet in Sharm el-Sheikh, Egypt, in November to map out a feasible path to 1.5°C.
+The AR6 cycle officially concluded this year with a synthesis that drew from every report in the cycle and which reflected many of the conclusions drawn above.
+The Synthesis Report will play a major role at COP 28, where countries will be urged to raise their climate ambition once again.
+With the Working Group III report defining clear, and rapidly approaching deadlines for peaking and reducing emissions, the AR6 reports will be critical inputs as negotiators meet in Dubai, United Arab Emirates, at the end of 2023 to map out a feasible path to 1.5°C.

-COP27 will also be a test of multilateralism at a time of increasing nationalism around the world.
-Climate action relies on international cooperation, which is strained by such challenges as the war in Ukraine, the ongoing COVID-19 pandemic, and increasingly fraught political landscapes at the national level (with climate policy especially contentious in some countries, including Australia, the United States, and other large emitters).
+COP 28 will also be a test of multilateralism at a time of increasing nationalism around the world.
+Climate action relies on international cooperation, which is strained by such challenges as the war in Ukraine, the COVID-19 pandemic, and increasingly fraught political landscapes at the national level (with climate policy especially contentious in some countries, including Australia, the United States, and other large emitters).
 While international cooperation is hindered in many areas, the IPCC reports represent a remarkable feat of multilateral success, agreed upon by every government in the world.
-Can world leaders rise to the same level of cooperation evident in the IPCC process to pursue meaningful action at COP27?
+Can world leaders rise to the same level of cooperation evident in the IPCC process to pursue meaningful action at COP 28?

 After the climate conference, AR6 will be a main input into the Global Stocktake, measuring progress toward meeting the goals of the Paris Agreement.
-The first Stocktake will conclude next year, and countries’ climate actions will be directly compared with what the IPCC reports have found is necessary to limit global warming to 1.5°C. We know from Working Group III that right now, the world is not on track.
+The first Stocktake will conclude at the end of 2023, and countries’ climate actions will be directly compared with what the IPCC reports have found is necessary to limit global warming to 1.5°C. We know from Working Group III that right now, the world is not on track.
 There is still time to change course — but not much.

-The AR6 cycle is coming to an end as the world has already warmed 1.1°C. The IPCC’s next cycle, AR7, will likely conclude around 2030 — and by then, we will already have made the decisions that will determine if we limit warming to 1.5°C or if we surpass it and by how much.
+The AR6 cycle comes to an end as the world has already warmed 1.1°C. The IPCC’s next cycle, AR7, will likely conclude around 2030 — and by then, we will already have made the decisions that will determine if we limit warming to 1.5°C, or if we surpass it — and by how much.
 AR6 provides the main scientific information that world leaders will use to make critical climate choices over the next eight years.
-As UN Secretary-General António Guterres said at the launch of the mitigation report, “Choices made by countries now will make or break the commitment to 1.5°C.”
+As UN Secretary-General António Guterres made clear while laying out his priorities for the year ahead: “2023 is a year of reckoning.
+It must be a year of game-changing climate action.”